x

 Cons:

-• Flat roof solar panels will have water pooling on top of it, possibly leading to damage.
+- Flat-roof solar panels will have water pooling on top of them, possibly leading to damage.

 Conclusion

-To recap, yes, you can install solar panels on your flat roof but it will be a slightly different process.
+To recap, yes, you can install panels on your flat roof, but it will be a slightly different process.
+A professional solar installer is the key.

-For one, you will have to figure out what orientation best fits your lifestyle and one that maximizes your roof space and budget.
+For one, you will have to figure out which orientation best fits your lifestyle and which maximizes your roof space and budget.
 Your roof also has to be strong enough to handle the weight of the racking system as well as the entire array.

 I hope this helped!
 And, remember, if you’re having trouble finding an installer for your flat roof, we have a network of installers that we trust.
 You can trust them, too.